HZcohort/DiNetxify/README.md

 ##### After data loading:

-Within loading data, you can inspect basic information (e.g., number of records, number of phecode mapping) by the printing information:
+After loading data, you can inspect basic information (e.g., number of records, number of phecode mapping) by the printing information:

 ```python
 """